GemHunt/CoinSorter/README.md

 CoinSorter is an open source coin inspection system.
 It sorts coins by solenoid on conveyors by classifying images with models created using [Caffe](https://github.com/NVIDIA/caffe) &amp; [DIGITS](https://github.com/NVIDIA/DIGITS) and controlled with Python, OpenCV, and Arduino.

-**2/6/17: This CoinSorter repo is getting out of date, but the project itself is still very active.
+**9/20/2017: This CoinSorter repo is out of date as new work is being doing in other repos.
+The project itself is still active.
 The biggest news is manual labeling has been eliminated!
 Designs and coin features sometimes can be found with only 1 example (One Shot Learning).
 The project has been rebuilt in a number of separate repos:**
 * Conveyors: [conveyors repo](https://github.com/GemHunt/conveyors)
 * Lighting: [lighting-augmentation repo](https://github.com/GemHunt/lighting-augmentation)
 * Hopper Metering: [hopper-metering-tool repo](https://github.com/GemHunt/hopper-metering-tool)